 Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement.
-3.1 Articles of Association of the registrant effective prior to the re-registration of the registrant as a public limited company.
-3.2 Articles of Association of the registrant, as currently in effect.
-3.3 Articles of Association of the registrant to be adopted with effect from the listing of our ADSs on Nasdaq (to be effective upon the completion of this offering).
-4.1 Form of certificate evidencing ordinary shares.
-4.2 Form of Deposit Agreement.
-4.3 Form of American Depositary Receipt (included in Exhibit 4.2).
-5.1 Opinion of Bristows LLP.
-10.1# 2009 Share Option Scheme and form of option agreements thereunder.
-10.2# 2012 Share Option Scheme and form of option agreements thereunder.
-10.3# 2016 Share Option Scheme and form of option agreements thereunder.
-10.4# 2016 Share Option Scheme, as amended, and form of option agreements thereunder, to be effective upon the completion of this offering.
-10.5† Research, Collaboration and License Agreement, dated August 21, 2009, by and between the registrant, Cardiff University and University College Cardiff Consultants Ltd., as amended.
-10.6† Variation Agreement, dated March 15, 2012, by and between the registrant and Cardiff ProTides Limited and the related Side Letter, dated May 15, 2012.
-10.7† Assignment, License and Collaboration Agreement, dated October 13, 2009, by and between the registrant and Cardiff ProTides Limited.
-10.8† Patent Assignment Agreement, dated March 15, 2012, by and between the registrant and Cardiff ProTides Limited.
-10.9 Lease, dated as of , between Drum Income Plus Limited and the registrant.
-10.10 Form of Registration Rights Agreement by and among the registrant and the Investors named therein, to be effective upon completion of this offering.
-10.11# Form of Deed of Indemnity for Directors and Officers.
-21.1 Subsidiaries of the registrant.
-23.1 Consent of Ernst & Young LLP, registrant's independent registered public accounting firm.
+3.1 Articles of Association of the Registrant, as amended and currently in effect.
+3.2 Articles of Association of the Registrant to be adopted with effect from the listing of our ADSs on Nasdaq (to be effective upon the completion of this offering).
+4.1 Form of Deposit Agreement.
+4.2 Form of American Depositary Receipt (included in Exhibit 4.1).
+5.1 Opinion of Bristows LLP 10.1 2009 Share Option Scheme and form of option agreements thereunder.
+10.2 2012 Share Option Scheme and form of option agreements thereunder.
+10.3 2016 Share Option Scheme and form of option agreements thereunder.
+10.6† Research, Collaboration and License Agreement, dated August 21, 2009, by and between the Registrant, Cardiff University and University College Cardiff Consultants Ltd. 10.7† Variation Agreement, dated March 15, 2012, by and between the Registrant and Cardiff ProTides Limited.
+10.8† Assignment, License and Collaboration Agreement, dated October 13, 2009, by and between the Registrant and Cardiff Protides Limited.
+10.9† Patent Assignment Agreement, dated March 15, 2012, by and between the Registrant and Cardiff Protides Limited.
+10.10 Lease, dated as of , by and between the Registrant and .
+21.1 Subsidiaries of the Registrant.
+23.1 Consent of Ernst & Young LLP, Registrant's independent registered public accounting firm.
 23.2 Consent of Bristows LLP (included in Exhibit 5.1).
 24.1 Power of Attorney (included on signature page to the registration statement).
-To be 4 Eled by amondment

-^{} To be filed by amendment.

-[#] Indicates management contract or compensatory plan.
+To be filed by amendment.
+Indicates management contract or compensatory plan.

-[†] Confidential treatment has been requested as to portions of this exhibit.
+Confidential treatment to be requested as to portions of this exhibit.
 Confidential treatment materials have been omitted and filed separately with the Securities and Exchange Commission.